nimiq-network/developer-reference/chapters/block.md

 Thus, an interlink can be up to 1+ceil(255/8)+255*32 = 8193 bytes.

 ## Interlink construction
-[Non-Interactive Proofs of Proof-of-Work](https://eprint.iacr.org/2017/963.pdf) are used to create the interlink.
+The concept of [Non-Interactive Proofs of Proof-of-Work](https://eprint.iacr.org/2017/963.pdf) are used to create the interlink.

+An interlink contains hashes to previous blocks with an high-than-target difficulty.
+The position of a hash in the interlink correlates to how much higher the difficulty was compared to the target difficulty.

+An interlink is created based on the interlink of the previous block plus putting the current hash into place.

+1. The block's hash will be placed into the beginning of the new interlink as many times as it is more difficult than the required difficulty.
+2. The remaining places of the new interlink will be filled by the hashes of the previous interlink, keeping the position.

 # Body
 The body part is 25 bytes plus data, transactions, and prunded accounts.